microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes.md

 ### SLIDE: Transfer Learning

-Here we have the trained convolutional neural network from before, but something's different: the final layer with the object classifications have been stripped off.
+Here we have the trained convolutional neural network from before, but something's different: the final layer with the object classifications has been stripped off.
 What we're left with is the images from the second-last layer.
 We can ignore the fact that they are images -- say, 3x3 images -- and just think of them as data.
 Now, when we feed an image to the left hand side, instead of